Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Mathematics/VectorSpaces.md

    ```julia
    HasTable(::Type{SubType})=HasTable(true)
    ```
-   While, the second should be implemented as
+   While, if the table is unsorted, the second trait should be implemented as
    ```julia
    TableSorted(::Type{SubType})=TableSorted(false)
    ```
-   if the table is unsorted, and as
+   and if the table is sorted, the second trait should be implemented as
    ```julia
    TableSorted(::Type{SubType})=TableSorted(true)
    ```
-   if the table is sorted.
 2) A vector space whose bases may be represented by a multiindex (Cartesian index) can be ascribed to the traits [`IsMultiIndexable`](@ref) and [`MultiIndexOrderStyle`](@ref).
    Specifically, the first trait must be implemented as
    ```julia
    IsMultiIndexable(::Type{SubType})=IsMultiIndexable(true)
    ```
-   While, the second shoule be implemented as
+   While, if the order style of the multiindex is C/C++ like, the second trait shoule be implemented as
    ```julia
    MultiIndexOrderStyle(::Type{SubType})=MultiIndexOrderStyle('C')
    ```
-   if the order style of the multiindex is C/C++ like, and as
+   and if the order style is Fortran like, the second trait shoule be implemented as
    ```julia
    MultiIndexOrderStyle(::Type{SubType})=MultiIndexOrderStyle('F')
    ```
-   if the order style is Fortran like.
    Furthermore, it should implement the following methods
    * ```julia
      rank(::Type{SubType}) -> Int
      ```